johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 (and what I reported to the ER doc) was not accurate.
 I reported my digestive episode from earlier in the night and a blood test showed that my lipase (a pancreatic enzyme) was abnormal.
-Eventually I realized they were unconcerned about my heart and instead poking my abdomen.
+Eventually I realized they were less concerned about my heart and instead poking my abdomen.
 They were considering whether I had pancreatitis, which I had never heard of.
 (Not only am I not a cardiologist, I also am not a